 drove down to Long Beach, and made the visual match.

 Update: In 2012, a fan, Adam, sent me this photo of the Inn, in its now-white color scheme:

 Update: Alas, in Feb.
-2014, it was announced that the Beach Plaza Hotel has shut down,
+2014, it was reported that the Beach Plaza Hotel had shut down,

-and they are planning to demolish it and replace it with another building.
+and they were planning to demolish it and replace it with another building.

 O.C. screenshots from the show and all related characters & elements

 are trademarks of and © Warner Bros.
 Entertainment Inc.